zaki9501/MonadHub-MCP/README.md

-# Example Monad SSE-based MCP Server built using Next.js
+# MonadHub-MCP: Comprehensive Monad Network Tool Suite

+## Overview
+A comprehensive MCP (Message Control Protocol) server for the Monad network, providing tools for NFT creation, token trading, price predictions, and more.

 ## How to add new tools